jbharatreddy333/app.py/README.md

 SEYAL is built as a single-model, multi-agent execution system that runs entirely on top of Google Gemini and Streamlit.
 Even though only one LLM model is used, SEYAL creates separate “agents” by assigning each one a unique system instruction, tools, and responsibilities.
 Together, they form a coordinated pipeline that transforms goals into actions, logs progress, and produces insight reports.

-The architecture is structured around four core layers:
-Interface Layer → Agent Layer → Tooling Layer → Memory Layer which are tied together by a lightweight implicit orchestrator, implemented through Streamlit’s event-driven workflow.

 ## 🔧 SEYAL — Architecture & Setup Guide

 SEYAL is a **single-model, multi-agent execution system** built entirely on top of **Google Gemini** and **Streamlit**.
 Even though only one LLM model is used, SEYAL forms a coordinated ecosystem of intelligent agents—each with its own responsibilities, tools, and memory system.
 Together, they help convert **goals → daily actions → meaningful insights**.